wp-pwa/worona-wp-plugin/readme.txt

 **Extensions**

-Worona offers a variety of premium extensions and functionalities to give your app and mobile website extra powers.
+Worona offers a variety of extensions and functionalities to give your app and mobile website extra powers.
 Push notifications, ads and analytics among many more.

 **Themes**